openmeteo/enhydris/doc/dev/database.rst

 This section describes models that provide additional information about gentities.

-.. class:: enhydris.models.FileType(Lookup)

-   A lookup that contains one additional field:

-   .. attribute:: enhydris.models.FileType.mime_type

-      The mime type, like ``image/jpeg``.

 .. class:: enhydris.models.GentityFile

    This model stores general files for the gentity.
 For examples, for